nisicadmir/nodejs-typescript/tutorial-2.md

 });
 ```

 If you look at the code above, you will see that we have 2 `known` exceptions and one `unknown`.
-When we want to throw an exception from route we can do it with `throw` keyword or by calling the `next` function with actuall exception.
-Error handler will catch both exceptions. however, when it comes to async logic then it will be solved in another way which we will cover next.
+When we want to throw an exception from a route we can do it with the `throw` keyword or by calling the `next` function with an actual exception.
+Error handler will catch both exceptions.
+However, when it comes to async logic then it will be solved in another way which we will cover next.

 # Exceptions with promises

-By express documentation:
+By Exress documentation:
 Handling sync code:
 `Errors that occur in synchronous code inside route handlers and middleware require no extra work.
 If synchronous code throws an error, then Express will catch and process it.
 For example:`